martinsolent/GitHub_Pages_2023/README.md

 # GitHub Pages

+This is a basic introduction to using GitHub in its basic form and creating GitHub Pages.
+Normally web developers would use the Commandline (CL) to push and pull changes to a remote server.

 You can create GitHub pages which work as websites.
 To set up a GitHub Page you will need to register on [GitHub](https://github.com/) which is free.

 From the overview page click on Repositories